warestack/cc/Class-2/lab2-part3.md

 You just learned how to create your first routers!

-✅ Tutorial complete.
-Continue to the next part.
+✅ Tutorial is completed.
+Continue to the [next part](lab2-part4.md).